 Unfortunately, human error is unavoidable in traditional accounting.
 This is why many companies have switched to automated one.

 Automated accounting still involves the role of humans to enter data, but most processes are automated, especially recording and reporting.
-With an automated accounting system, human error can be minimized so that the accuracy level is higher than that of conventional accounting.
+An automated accounting system can minimize human error, and the accuracy level is higher than conventional accounting.

 7 Main Benefits of Using an Accounting System in Your Company

 Bookkeeping is known as a very time-consuming task because there are plenty of transactions to record and count.
 However, with an accounting system, all the procedures can be automated so that they can be finished quickly.
 Your company does not need additional accountants to perform bookkeeping and other tasks so that you can save on your company’s costs for other important needs.

 An accounting system makes it easy for stakeholders to monitor the company’s financial position more comprehensively.
 Management can keep track of expenses and revenues as well as profits and losses across different business units and departments.
 With HashMicro’s Accounting System, you can even generate cash flow forecasts.
 You can see all your company’s financial information in a single view through a financial dashboard.